-With regards to "no or no significant human exposure", ECHA notes that you newly reported the following particle size distribution data of the registered substance: D10: 3.3 $\mu$ m; D50: 7.8 $\mu$ m; D90: 17.0 $\mu$ m.
-Therefore, ECHA observes that the registered substance is inhalable (particles that enter the respiratory system via the nose or mouth, D <100 $\mu$ m), and also respirable (the respirable fraction is the portion of inhalable particles that enter the deepest part of the lung, the non-ciliated alveoli (D <10 $\mu$ m) with a 50% cut at 4 $\mu$ m).
-ECHA notes also that although based on the concurrent particle size analysis via inhalation deposition modelling with MPPD (Multiple Path Particle Dosimetry) an important fraction of the deposition occurs in the extra thoracic region, it is also predicted by the model that a fraction of the airborne material is deposited in the pulmonary alveoli (2.9%) and tracheobronchial region (1.2%).
+With regards to "no or no significant human exposure", ECHA notes that you reported a Mass median aerodynamic diameter (MMAD1) of 3.96 $\mu$ m (p1 28.9%) and MMAD2 of 23.75 $\mu$ m (p2 71.1%) as particle size distribution of the registered substance.
+Therefore, ECHA observes that the registered substance is inhalable (particles that enter the respiratory system via the nose or mouth, D <100 $\mu$ m).
+ECHA notes also that although based on the concurrent particle size analysis via inhalation deposition modelling with MPPD (Multiple Path Particle Dosimetry) an important fraction of the deposition occurs in the extra thoracic region, it is also predicted by the model that a fraction of the airborne material is deposited in the pulmonary alveoli (3.6%) and tracheo-bronchial region (1.5%).
 Additionally, ECHA observes that in the report on the occupational exposure assessment attached to IUCLID Section 13 you describe spraying applications of the registered substance by downstream users.
 ECHA notes that spraying application are normally connected to a certain degree of exposure and while in table 17 of the document you describe the industrial spraying in enclosed settings, the professional spraying applications involve a worker directly working over the article which indicates inhalation exposure to the registered substance.
 ECHA is of the opinion that it cannot be concluded that there is "no or no significant human exposure".